 The idea is to analyze whether you can leverage volume discounts by consolidating spend across different suppliers.

 It is not uncommon that different locations/departments are buying the same part from different vendors or from the same vendor but at different rates.

-This could be lack of part standardization or due to decentralized sourcing strategy.
+This could be a lack of part standardization or due to a decentralized sourcing strategy.

-A report like this will quickly identify saving opportunities by consolidating multiple pricing structures and in some case part standardization across the organization.
+A report like this will quickly identify saving opportunities by consolidating multiple pricing structures and in some cases part standardization across the organization.